 The total cost of a DIY move depends on the size of your rental vehicle and the distance of your move.
 You’ll pay a day rate based on the size of the vehicle, as well as mileage and fuel charges, and any additional charges for moving supplies and insurance.
 If you’re moving long-distance, you may also need to pay extra to leave your rented vehicle in a different city than where you picked it up.

 - Day rates typically range between $19.99-$29.99 per day for a 10’-17’ truck, or $29.99-$39.99 for a 20’-26’ truck.

-When should I rent a truck and move my own paintings?
+When should I rent a truck and move my paintings?

 - Inexpensive artwork

-Professional movers are a popular choice for larger local moves, as well as for those who don’t have the ability to move themselves or simply don’t want the hassle of loading and unloading their belongings.
+Professional movers are a popular choice for larger local moves, as well as for those who can’t move or simply don’t want the hassle of loading and unloading their belongings.